larchlab/BEEPD/README.md

 ## Code Setup
 This code was developed in python 3.8 using the libraries listed in environment.yml.
 The easiest way to run this code is to set up a conda environment using the .yml file via the following command:

+NOTE: I (Izzy) had to use a significantly different set of package versions to create the env on an Apple Silicon MacOS laptop with Python 3.8.18.
+You can find my alternate package versions in environment_macos.yml, if you're trying to build for a similar environment.

 ```conda env create -f environment.yml```

 Activate the conda environment using the command: ```conda activate beep-env```